iryzhkov/euler/README.md

-# euler
+# Project Euler
-Project Euler solutions
+My solutions for the project euler